craftworksgmbh/craftworks-pynavio/ENVIRONMENT_DEV.rst

 Error description
 ====

-The using the following command line to start the deployment of navio models locally:
+When using the following command line to start the deployment of a navio model locally:

 .. code-block:: bash